gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ## Enable HTTPS

-By default, Omnibus GitLab does not use HTTPS.
+By default, Linux package installations do not use HTTPS.
 If you want to enable HTTPS for `gitlab.example.com`, you can:

 - [Use Let's Encrypt for free, automated HTTPS](ssl/index.md#enable-the-lets-encrypt-integration).